What does the MPP PhD program offer?

-Doctoral study at the MPP offers an excellent scientific education within a structured framework.
-MPP doctoral candidates receive a three-year contract, which can be extended for one more year.
+The doctoral study at the MPP offers an excellent scientific education within a structured framework.
+MPP PhD candidates receive a three-year contract, which can be extended for one more year.
 With your doctoral work you have the possibility to gain insights into fascinating research questions: for example, what dark matter is made of, what accounts for the matter/antimatter imbalance in the universe, whether supersymmetry exists, or what significance string theory has for particle physics.

 The topics offered are in the fields of high-energy physics, astroparticle physics, or cosmology and have an experimental or theoretical focus.